juliakreutzer/juliakreutzer.github.io/index.md

 I'm a research scientist at [Google Research, Montreal](https://research.google/locations/montreal/), where I work on improving [machine translation](https://research.google/research-areas/machine-translation/).
 I'm generally interested in the **intersection of natural language processing (NLP) and machine learning**.

 In my PhD (Heidelberg University, Germany) I investigated *how reinforcement learning algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system*.
+More recently, I have focused on improving *multilinguality, language diversity and data quality* in machine translation.

 One of my long-term goals is to make research in NLP more accessible, along multiple dimensions:
 1. **Underresourced NLP**: Foster research for underresourced languages and by underrepresented groups, such that not only English-speaking users can benefit from the progress we're making in NLP.